 Everyone knows Halloween is all about the candy, right?
 I mean, come on, that’s really why parents send their children trick-or-treating, for the delicious sweet goodness that comes from it!
-Yes, it’s fun to dress up, and help the kids with costumes, and see the other costumes, and the decorations are fun.
+Yes, it’s fun to dress up.
+And help the kids with costumes and see the other costumes.
+And the decorations are fun.
 But let’s be real…. candy.
 So why not put that candy together to make Halloween Bark?!

 I was trying to think of something more unique that I could make as a treat for our family for the holiday.
 I used to make a peppermint one at Christmas all the time but haven’t for years.
-So, this is the October version.
+So, this is the October version: Halloween Bark.

 After the pretzels are in, add your sprinkles.
-You can use any kind of sprinkles, but I mostly used the sugar sprinkles and the tiny ball sprinkles in mine.
+You can use any kind of sprinkles.
+I mostly used the sugar sprinkles and the tiny ball sprinkles in mine.
 They are small enough to go in easily, but still give that pop of Halloween colors.

 Once the sprinkles were in, we really mixed up the bark so that everything would be inside the chocolate as you eat it, not just all stuck on top.

 Last, I layered it with a few more sprinkles.
 This way there is some inside, but they also look pretty from the top.
 If you are using any of the icing decorations, add those on last.
 Make sure you press them into the chocolate so they stick.

 Once the bark is ready, put the entire container in the freezer until it is frozen solid.
 Pull the pan out of the freezer, and use the parchment paper to pull it out of the pan.
 Then peel it off the parchment paper, and break it up into pieces.
 As I mentioned, mine was very thick, so I used my handy meat cleaver to break it up.
 If it’s thin enough, you should be able to break it by hand.

 Store any leftover Halloween Bark in the refrigerator so the chocolate doesn’t get too melty.